-July in the garden tends to be about watering and deadheading as the temperature rises — the cool of the evening is the perfect time to keep on top of these tasks and relax to enjoying your garden as it reaches its peak.
+July in the garden tends to be about watering and deadheading as the temperature rises.
+The cool of the evening is the perfect time to keep on top of these tasks, relax and enjoy your garden as it reaches its peak.

 Summer weather can still bring a few surprises and although the occasional downpour is often welcome it can cause damage to taller plants and climbers in full flower.
-Make sure you use Plant Supports where they are need in the bed and tie in any climbers to a sturdy obelisk or garden structure so they are well supported in case of bad weather.
+Make sure you use Plant Supports in the bed and tie in any climbers to a sturdy obelisk or garden structure so they are well supported in case of bad weather.

 - Pots and Containers can dry out particularly quickly so aim to water twice a day in hot weather – Terracotta pots can be dampened to help keep roots inside cool and damp.